How Nurses Can Plan Career Changes in 2024

 What Do You Want to Change About Your Current Role?

 Perhaps the most important question on this list, what do you need in your next career?
+Do you want to work from home?
+Do you prefer not to have a direct patient care role?
+Do you want to explore new states?
+Are you ready to advance your education?
 This could be a number of things, but only you will know what matters most to you in this next role.
+It’s important to think about what is important to you for the next stage of your career as a nurse!

 Once you've thought about what matters most to you, you can then explore the plethora of career opportunities that the field of nursing has to offer.
 You can explore a full list of all the types of nurses or see an explainer of nursing ranks and levels, or keep reading for some of our top suggestions for nurses wanting to make career changes.